WWE Brand Trades: Two Trades That Should Happen After ‘WrestleMania 33’ [Opinion]

 The Inquisitr wrote yesterday that The Miz is among the wrestlers who have been in storyline-related trade talks in recent months.
 But as I see it, it would be a waste to trade the “A-Lister” to the red brand when his on-air disdain for SmackDown Live General Manager Daniel Bryan is a key part of his character.
 Earlier this week, we saw the seeds planted for what could be a mixed tag team match at WrestleMania 33 featuring John Cena and girlfriend Nikki Bella against The Miz and his wife Maryse.
 But once ‘Mania is over, it may be time for Miz to focus on his real arch-enemy for most of the new brand split era — the leader of the “Yes!” movement himself, Daniel Bryan.

-Maybe it’s just wishful thinking on my part — like many other fans, this writer longs to see Bryan take part in even just one more match, and see his career come full circle with a match against The Miz, who was his bullying, condescending mentor on the first season of the NXT rookie search in 2010.
+Maybe it’s just wishful thinking on my part — like many other fans, this writer longs to see Bryan take part in even just one match, and see his career come full circle with a match against The Miz, who was his bullying, condescending mentor on the first season of the NXT rookie search in 2010.
 But since Bryan had to retire against his wishes due to concussion-related issues, I’d understand it if WWE still chooses not to clear him to wrestle.

 A feud with Miz in one way or another would still be fine, especially since he enjoys trolling Daniel in the ring, mockingly imitating his “Yes!” chants and copying some of his trademark moves.
 That said, this is one WWE brand trade I’d rather not see, even if The Miz did ask once that he be traded to Monday Night RAW due to his dislike for Bryan as SmackDown GM.